 Given the minimalist core propositions (A0) to (A3) one has to proceed top-down by successive DIFFERENTIATION until one arrives at the INDIVIDUAL agent.
 Differentiation is the opposite of bottom-up or aggregation.
 The bottom-up approach, also called Methodological Individualism, is false because it runs with necessity into the Fallacy of Composition.

-How to reset economics: (a) THROW OUT the neoclassical and Keynesian set of premises. (b) Take the premises (A0) to (A3) as the Common Core of all economic analysis. (c) Differentiate the Common Core, that is, INCREASE COMPLEXITY successively, and derive ALL observable economic phenomena and relationships CONSISTENTLY from the common core. (d) Take the first opportunity to TEST one of the derived complex relationships. (e) If the relationship is corroborated continue with differentiation and solve concrete economic problems, otherwise look for a new set of foundational premises.
+How to reset economics: (a) THROW OUT the neoclassical and Keynesian set of premises. (b) Take the subset of premises (A0) to (A3) as the Common Core of all economic analysis. (c) Differentiate the Common Core, that is, INCREASE COMPLEXITY successively, and derive ALL observable economic phenomena and relationships CONSISTENTLY from the common core. (d) Take the first opportunity to TEST one of the derived complex relationships. (e) If the relationship is corroborated continue with differentiation and solve concrete economic problems, otherwise look for a new set of foundational premises.
 This is how a paradigm shift works.
 There can be NO pluralism of false theories.

 The acceptance of the premises (A0) to (A3) depends ALONE on the outcome of empirical tests of more elaborate theorems, which have to be carried out independently by econometric experts, and NOT AT ALL on whether one likes the macro axioms or not, and certainly not on any political preconceptions: “Research is, in fact, a continuous discussion of the consistency of theories: formal consistency insofar as the discussion relates to the logical cohesion of what is asserted in joint theories; material consistency insofar as the agreement of observations with theories is concerned.”
 (Klant) Economics has to be strictly SEPARATED from politics.
 Political economics has produced NOTHING of scientific value in the last 200+ years.